nickdoth/7480Report/README.md

 - if the client is an mobile app or the `XMLHttpRequest`, send JSON data to the client
 - if error occurs, send an error message in HTML or in JSON format (depends on the client)

-Thinking of this, I tried to encapsulate the common parts of controllers into a single function, so these controllers can be written in a clearer way.
+Thinking of this, I tried to encapsulate the common parts of controllers into a single function, so these controllers can be _described_ in a clearer way.

 Now `PersonController.show` looks likes this: